So You Want To Be a Dog Walker

-Every Dog Walker’s Guide To A Walking A Happy And Safe Pack
+Every Dog Walker’s Guide To A Walking, Happy And Safe Pack

 With so many positive aspects to dog walking, it may seem easy to think there’s only an up side.
 Unfortunately, quite the opposite can prove to be true!
 For professional dog walkers, planning the route, caring for the safety of the dog or dogs you are walking and dealing with a good spot of trouble-shooting along the way can have even experienced dog walkers looking for a little advice.